 Reverse Hyperextension Machine

 The Reverse Hyper Machine is another piece of fitness equipment that Joe Rogan loves to tell podcast guests about and always offers to demonstrate how it works.
+It was invented by Louie Simmons of Westside Barbell, a guest on JRE #854.
 The Rogue RH-2 Reverse Hyper is a stand-alone machine that is loaded with barbell plates.
 It strengthens the lower back on the way up and decompresses the spine on the way down.
 Rogan swears it worked wonders for his own back issues.